mcagalj/CNS-2023-24/docs/hash_functions.md

      whoami
     ```

-## Creating JSON Web Token (JWT) using OpenSSL
+## JSON Web Token (JWT)

 To create a valid JSON Web Token (JWT) using OpenSSL with HMAC, you can follow these steps.
 JWTs typically consist of three parts: a header, a payload, and a signature.
 We will demonstrate how to create a JWT with HMAC-SHA256.

 1. Prepare header and payload